 Life for the humans in Dominancy mostly consists of working in either a trade skill or menial labour, with only occasional rest.
 Humans are expected to bend the knee and present absolute fealty, given tasks as befits the Beast they serve.
 Most humans live as simple peasants, fearing for their lives, and seeking comfort within their chuckaboos and large extended families.
 Though they are compensated for their devotion in “protection” and the most basic allowances; there are no dreams of riches or retirement for humans.
 Simply being kept fed and clothed exhausts most of the light in their eyes.
 Those humans that do push past the poverty line tend to be the Quislings, preying off of the rest of their race in order to squeeze out as much comfort and coin as possible.
 Quislings have only slightly extended means, and are deeply loyal to the command and will of the Beasts, but not removed from human ranks.
 Other than Quislings, merchants, performers, and exceptional crafters may live to one day see real coinage in their hands, though heretics whispered about in taverns may come across these as well.
 To the working underclass though, the Quislings are just as tyrannical as their fanged and winged overseers.

-For those who unfortunately live near the borders of the magical barrier where the smaug is thinnest and the city less dense, few dare to wander close or look up past the wall for much longer than a glimpse.
+For those who unfortunately live near the borders of the magical barrier where the smog is thinnest and the city less dense, few dare to wander close or look up past the wall for much longer than a glimpse.
 Curiosity and temptation stir.
-Visions of horrific nightmares or elusive treasures invade the mind.
+Visions of horrific nightmares, lost loved ones, or elusive treasures invade the mind.
 To gaze through the barrier to the Beyond will take something from you.
 Stories and songs circulate through the taverns of people driven mad by the torments of what lies waiting in the darkness outside, knowing that they are a stone’s throw from the Vile Shadows that nearly eradicated humanity once before.